“Cocooning” in Dark Matter Magazine 009

 “The Best of Our Past, The Worst of Our Future” in Lady Churchill’s Rosebud Wristlet 36

 A long, hot summer and a visitor comes to stay.
 I absolutely love Lady Churchill’s Rosebud Wristlet and everything from Gavin J. Grant and Kelly Link’s Small Beer Press.
 2017.

 “In the Country” on PseudoPod (listen or read online)

 The first piece I submitted to a national publication.
 I was thrilled with the lovely narration by Dagny Paul as well as the discussion of the story by Andrea Subissati and Alexandra West of Faculty of Horror.
 My first appearance on this podcast.
-Tina Connolly beautifully narrates this story of a young innocent recruited into a creepy academy of game design.
+Dagny Paul did an excellent narration of this story.
 This was part of the series Artemis Rising 3, which had an amazing cover from Ashley Mackenzie.
 March 2017.

 “Cubby” at CDM Studio’s Portable Story Series (listen here)

 As the winner in a “time travel” themed contest judged by Paul Levinson, “Cubby” was narrated by Lili Taylor and produced by Charles de Montebello of CDM Sound Studios for Portable Story Series.
 I’m a fan of Lili Taylor from her roles in the HBO program Six Feet Under and movies such as Say Anything, I Shot Andy Warhol, and The Haunting, so I was overjoyed that she narrated my story.
 The narration and CDM’s production were both beautifully done.
 The audio is available here, running about twenty-three minutes: